-- 15. To prevent injury, do not allow anyone to use this stove who is unfamiliar with the correct operation of the stove. - Do not operate stove while under the influence of drugs or alcohol. - 17.
-The special paints used on your stove may give off some smoke and an odor while they are curing during the first 12 to 15 fires.
-Additional smoke and odor may be emitted from the light oils used in construction of the fire box.
-This should disappear
+- 15. To prevent injury, do not allow anyone use this stove who is unfamiliar with the correct operation. - 16.
+Do not operate stove while under the influence of drugs or alcohol. - 17.
+DO NOT ELEVATE THE FIRE.
+Build fire directly on the bottom of the firebox.
+This stove has not been tested with the use of grates, andirons or other means of elevating the fire and must not be used.